apollographql/router/.changesets/feat_lleadbet_ignore_other_auth_prefixes.md

-### Ability to ignore other auth prefixes in the JWT plugin
+### Ignore other auth prefixes in the JWT plugin

-You can now choose whether to ignore other header prefixes with the JWT plugin.
-Many applications will use the format of `Authorization: <scheme> <token>` and this will enable the use of other schemes within the `Authorization` header.

-If the header prefix is an empty string, this option will be ignored.

-You can configure this, such as:
+If the router encounters an authorization header with a different prefix in the value than what it expects, it will now ignore it.
+If the router was configured without the `require_authentication` option or without the authorization directives, then some requests that came with a different header prefix that were rejected before will now go through the router.
+If those options were configured, then there will be no change in behaviour.

+As an example, with a router configure like this:

 ```yaml title="router.yaml"
 authentication: